-Areas of special expertise include the combination of interferometric data with single-dish data as well as advanced analysis and modelling of spectral line data.
-The node maintains and continuously extends the Cologne Database for Molecular Spectroscopy and offers a number of data analysis tools developed in-house.
+Database for Molecular Spectroscopy and offers a number of advanced data analysis and modelling tools developed in-house.
 In close collaboration with the mm-VLBI group of the Max-Planck-Institut für Radioastronomie, the node also supports the use of ALMA in global mm-VLBI networks.